cleblond/moodle-qtype_easyoselectjs/README.txt

 tables should automatically be upgraded to include an extra table for the EasyOChem Mechanism question type.

-You must download a recent copy of Marvinsketch from www.chemaxon.com (free for academic use) and intall it in folder named "marvin" at your web root.
+You must download a recent copy of Marvinsketch from www.chemaxon.com.
+You can set the path to MarvinJS in the admin panel..
-Alternatively you could edit the php scripts if your marvin installation is elsewhere.

 USAGE: